ericPantarotto/react_ultimateCourse/_notes/notes.md

 - use _per_page with _page instead of limitfor pagination
 - use Chrome's Network tab > throtling to delay requests instead of --delay CLI option

+### Storing State in the Url

+The URL is an easy way to store state in a global place that is easily accessible to all components in the app.

+So before, if we wanted state to be accessible everywhere, we would have to store it in a parent component and then pass it all the way down to all child components using props.

+But if we place state in the URL, we can easily just read the value from there, wherever the component is in the component tree.
+So basically we can move some state management from React to the URL.

+Also, placing state in the URL is, in many situations, a good way to pass data from one page into the next page without having to store that data in some temporary place inside the app.

+**<span style='color: #875c5c'>IMPORTANT:**

+- `params`, which stands for parameters are very useful to pass data to the next page
+- `query string` is useful to store some global state that should be accessible everywhere
 <!---
 [comment]: it works with text, you can rename it how you want